Unit at a glance

 Government and democracy

-The key features of government under the Australian Constitution with a focus on: the separation of powers, the roles of the Houses of Parliament, and the division of powers (ACHCK048)
+The key features of government under the Australian Constitution with a focus on: the separation of powers, the roles of the Executive, the Houses of Parliament, and the division of powers (ACHCK048)

 The process for constitutional change through a referendum (ACHCK049)

 - Note: Bold text = aspects of the curriculum covered by this unit

 Questioning and research

 Develop a range of questions to investigate Australia’s political and legal systems (ACHCS054)